NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Adventure-Specific Actions/(Affinity Ablaze) Speakers to the Winds_ All is One, One is All.md

 * * *

 Borrowing the magic of the Magaambya, you use a legendary spell from Old-Mage Jatembe himself.
-You cast [[Spells/All is One, One is All|All is One, One is All]] as a 9th-rank arcane or primal innate spell.
+You cast [[All is One, One is All|All is One, One is All]] as a 9th-rank arcane or primal innate spell.

 *Source: Pathfinder Fists of the Ruby Phoenix Hardcover Compilation* *OGL*